Jean C. Oi, PhD

-Jean C. Oi is the William Haas Professor in Chinese Politics in the Department of Political Science and a Senior Fellow of the Freeman Spogli Institute for International Studies at Stanford University.
-She is the founding director of the China Program at the Walter H. Shorenstein Asia-Pacific Research Center and the inaugural Lee Shau Kee Director of the Stanford Center at Peking University.
+Jean C. Oi is the William Haas Professor of Chinese Politics in the department of political science and a Senior Fellow of the Freeman Spogli Institute for International Studies at Stanford University.
+She is the founding director of the Stanford China Program at the Walter H. Shorenstein Asia-Pacific Research Center.
+Professor Oi is also the founding Lee Shau Kee Director of the Stanford Center at Peking University.

 A PhD in political science from the University of Michigan, Oi first taught at Lehigh University and later in the Department of Government at Harvard University before joining the Stanford faculty in 1997.

 Her work focuses on comparative politics, with special expertise on political economy and the process of reform in transitional systems.
 Oi has written extensively on China's rural politics and political economy.
 Her State and Peasant in Contemporary China (University of California Press, 1989) examined the core of rural politics in the Mao period—the struggle over the distribution of the grain harvest—and the clientelistic politics that ensued.
 Her Rural China Takes Off (University of California Press, 1999 and Choice Outstanding Academic Title, 1999) examines the property rights necessary for growth and coined the term “local state corporatism" to describe local-state-led growth that has been the cornerstone of China’s development model.